 By doing so, he doesn’t necessarily have to address the shadow, but he can simply recognize it as a negative tendency.
 This will allow for the restoration of moral sensibility for the hero.

-The fourth archetype that we are going to discuss in this article will be none other than the innocent.
-Of all the archetypes, the innocent is the most naïve one, given that this archetype focuses more on a utopian perspective of the world.
+The innocent archetype is assumed to be the most naïve one, given that this archetype focuses more on a utopian perspective of the world.

 The innocent archetype is one of the most unique archetypes because it is perceived as both the alpha and the omega.
 What this means is that the state of utopia comprised of pure happiness is usually experienced in both the beginning and end of our lives.

 As we are born into this world, we are expected to be loving and trusting creatures.
 For instance, regardless of the intentions of our parents/caretakers, we follow them.

 This is the naïve nature of the innocent, one that mimics a young child.
 The innocent is simply there to follow and obey for the innocent avoids being in the wrong and be scolded.

 In this case, even when the parents are naturally wrong in the way that they have raised their children, it doesn’t mean that their children will revolt against them.

 Even when they are learning the wrong things, children will still be utilizing the innocent archetype because it is the pathway for them to become social beings.
 By learning how to trust and follow authority, they learn how to communicate.